francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script prints all the groups the current user belongs to
+# This script changes the owner of the file 'hello' to the user 'betty'